The 8 Questions a Judge Will Ask You after a Data Breach. Define your acceptable level of risk with a duty of care risk assessment.

 Keeping Security Awareness top-of-mind in your organization is crucial.
-Use this checklist as a reference to ensure that the proper practices in your organization are being met.
+Use this pen testing checklist as a reference to ensure that the proper practices in your organization are being met.

 PCI DSS 3.1 further clarifies the changes made in PCI DSS 3.0 by addressing 30 clarifications to existing requirements, four guidance points that serve to improve understanding of the requirements.